vladdascalu-metrodigital/grc/README.md

-# Metro Risk Check - Global React Components
+# Global React Components

-This repo is used to share react components and styles between multiple MRC services.
+This repo contains a library that is used by all microservices that have an UI.
+The library primarily consists of React components but also styles, images, icons and JSON specs used by the frontend.

+The name "global-react-components" comes from a time when this repo was thought to only contain shared components that would be used by at least 2 different microservices.
+Since then, almost all React components (even the service-specific ones) have been move to this library for a better, single overview and possibility to test entire UI's directly in storybook.

 # Using Storybook for local development